-In traditional marketing campaigns, companies need to engage in research as a means to find out what problem their target audience is currently looking to solve.
+In traditional online marketing and advertising campaigns, companies need to engage in research as a means to find out what problem their target audience is currently looking to solve.
 With that information on hand, companies then seek out consumers and offer relevant solutions through content marketing pieces and promotional messages.

 The increasing popularity of emoji usage brings that search to their virtual doorstep.
 Now they can analyze the use of emoticons in a tweet and determine if there is an intent to purchase behind that tweet.
 Matching a promotional offer to a particular emoji present in a tweet shows that a company is paying attention and working to identify consumer needs.
+This is why emoji marketing campaigns are becoming more and more popular.
 Reacting quickly to an emoticon tweet with a beneficial reply can be just enough to give a company a competitive advantage over the competition.
-It also works to add value to the consumer experience and paves the way for a sales conversion to take place.
+It can also help companies create brand awareness strategies.
+The more they respond quickly to emojis, the greater reputation they’ll have as being successfully modern with a fantastic digital presence.
+Another benefit of using emojis in marketing is it also works to add value to the consumer experience and paves the way for a sales conversion to take place.

 A Final Thought

 As with any new social media channel activity, it will take some time to get use to targeting consumers by the emojis they place in twitter posts.
 Consumers may feel a bit odd at first when tweeting a beer emoji and then receiving responses from beverage companies in the geographical area.
-Over time, it could be a beneficial way for companies and consumers to correspond with one another, which would change the way traditional marketing works.
+Over time, it could be a beneficial way for companies and consumers to correspond with one another, which would change the way traditional marketing works using emoji marketing.